 Once the stripes have been knitted, on the right-side row, bind off 33 stitches with the salmon color yarn, knit 31 stitches with the white color yarn and bind off the remaining 32 stitches with the white yarn.

 To shape the area of the diaper cover continue binding off 1 stitch at the beginning and end of each row until you have a total of 20 stitches.

 To finish the front of our knitted Rainbow Romper, knit these 20 stitches for 5 rows using the color white and in the 6th row bind off all the stitches and cut the yarn.

 2. Knit the back of the Rainbow Romper

 Now it is time to knit the back stitches we had on hold.
-Place 25 stitches to the working needle and alternate the 4 remaining with the first 4 stitches from the other back stitches on hold.
-To do this take one stitch from the one stitch holder and one stitch from the other stitch holder until there no stitches on the stitch holder that had 4 stitches.
-Finally place the remaining 25 stitches on the working needle.
+Place 25 stitches into the working needle and alternate the 4 remaining with the first 4 stitches from the other back stitches on hold.
+To do this, take one stitch from the stitch holder and one stitch from the other stitch holder until there are no stitches on the stitch holder that had 4 stitches.
+Finally, place the remaining 25 stitches on the working needle.

 This will give a place to the rear placket where later we will add the snaps.